 Installing a wood fence can add more privacy to your home and improve its overall appearance and curb appeal.
-Fences also can provide protection, like a wind break, for a garden or green space.
+They can also provide protection, like a wind break, for a garden or green space.
 You may be choosing to upgrade an existing fence or starting from scratch with new construction, and a wood fence is a pragmatic and popular option.

 The average size of a residential yard is around 209 linear feet, or a quarter-acre.
-The average cost to install a wood fence is around $3,000 - $6,500, with the average customer paying $4,500 to construct a new, quarter-acre 3’-4’-tall picket fence 1 with a medium quality wood and a gate.
-Costs can be as low as $1,000 for a low-quality wood fence without a gate or as much as $10,000 for a 6-foot high privacy wood fence with multiple gates.
+The average cost to install a wood fence is around $3,500 to $6,500, with the average customer paying $4,500 to construct a new 209 linear foot dog ear fence made of cedar with a gate.
+This project’s low cost is $2,000 for a 209 linear foot pine picket fence without a gate.
+The high cost is $10,000 for 209 linear feet of a 6’ high privacy wood fence made of black locust with multiple gates.

 |Wood Fence Installation Cost|